Coming to Beartooth Pass on the Beartooth Highway

 There are streams, waterfalls and lakes everywhere, all teeming with brown, brook, cutthroat and rainbow trout.
 The woods are full of deer, elk, moose, black bear and grizzly bear.
 This route is a simply beautiful journey through incredible scenery to the heart of the Greater Yellowstone Ecosystem: one of the largest relatively undisturbed and undeveloped natural ecosystems remaining on Planet Earth.

 The Beartooth Highway was opened for travel in 1936.
 Construction had started in 1931, financed under the Park Approaches Act.
 The route follows the Sheridan Trail, built by General Phil Sheridan when he was the US Army commander stationed at Yellowstone National Park in 1882.
-The highway is presently nominated for inclusion in the National Register of Historic Places.
+The highway has been nominated for inclusion in the National Register of Historic Places.

 Coming from the south, the Beartooth Highway can be accessed via the Chief Joseph Scenic Byway, which comes up to the west of the spectacular vistas of the Beartooth Pass area.
 But the Beartooth Highway west of that junction is open in the winter, as is the road across Yellowstone from Cooke City to Mammoth Hot Springs to Gardiner.
 The road east of there is one of America's snowmobile hot spots... all the way to the ski slopes outside Red Lodge.

 Lake Creek Bridge with Pilot and Index Peaks in the background